Digital Media Recycling Standard

 Purpose and Applicability

 All type of digital media equipment follow the process described in the Standards and Procedures Process Flow.
+The disposal policies shall apply to all hardware or electronic media that stores or has stored ePHI.
 Media which cannot be cleared is stored until it can be properly destroyed.
 Media that can be cleared is evaluated for redistribution or destruction.
 This standard applies to all OIT staff.

 - Digital Media Equipment: Equipment used to develop, store, or transfer digital media, such as desktop, laptop, and tablet computers.